 People love free products and services and to save money

-For new authors, offering free ebooks seems like a sensible idea to attract readers who find free books tempting.
+For new authors, offering free ebooks seems like a sensible idea to attract readers who find free ebooks to give away tempting.

-It is natural to think that the whole world is searching for anything free.
+It is natural to think that the whole world is using search engines to find anything for free.

 In the early days of ebooks, this tactic worked to some degree, if only to get a few book reviews.

 But now with cheap ebook subscription services such as Kindle Unlimited and others offering generous free trials, the perceived value of a free ebook has diminished considerably.

 If you are an author with only one published title, what do you get in return after giving away your only title?

 Free stuff is rarely offered online for nothing

 Social media sites always say, sign up for free.
 But as we have all discovered to our chagrin, in return for their services for free, we paid with our personal data.